nuejs/www/blog/rethinking-reactivity/index.md

   caption: Less is more

 Nue was linked to [Hacker News][hn], [Lobsters][lobsters], and [Reddit][reddit] just two weeks ago (18.
 Sep) and it was really a dream start for the project.
-I had a super warm welcome from people, over 120k developers came to see the website, and the project rapidly got 3.3k stars on GitHub.
+I received a super warm welcome from developers, over 120k people came to see the website, and the project rapidly got over 3k stars on GitHub.
 My time lately has gone on fixing bugs, merging pull requests, giving support, answering questions, and [providing examples](/docs/nuejs/examples).

 Common questions are: "How does reactivity work"? and "How is this different from React or Svelte"?
 Here I do my best to answer those exact questions.